thomasflores84/DragonsOfTarkirMobileSpoiler/_posts/710-1-26-Qarsi-Deceiver.markdown

 flavor: ""
 ---

-<span class="tip mana-icon mana-t" title="Tap">T</span>: Add <span class="tip mana-icon mana-colorless-01" title="1 Colorless Mana">1</span> to your mana pool.
+<span class="mana">1</span> to your mana pool.
 Spend this mana only to cast a face-down creature spell, pay a mana cost to turn a manifested creature face up, or pay a morph cost. <em>(A megamorph cost is a morph cost.)</em>